 How does radon get into homes?

-Radon is a naturally occurring gas that comes from the breakdown of uranium.
-It seeps from soil into homes and buildings through crawl spaces, and cracks and openings in foundations.
-It tends to build up the most in winter, when people have their homes closed up tight against the cold.
-That’s why now it’s a good time to test for it in the lowest level of your home where you spend time.
-Continue reading
+Radon is a naturally occurring radioactive gas that comes from the breakdown of uranium.
+It seeps from soil into homes and buildings through crawl spaces and cracks and openings in foundations.
+It builds up the most in winter, when homes are closed against the cold and get less fresh air.